KingoftheHomeless/in-other-words/README.md

 first-order effects.
 Go [here](#higher-order) for an example.

 ### No cumbersome restrictions to effects
-Every effect-system previously mentioned has serious restrictions in what effects they may represent.
+Every effect system previously mentioned has serious restrictions in what effects they may represent.
 * `freer-simple` is restricted to first-order effects.
 * `fused-effects` and `polysemy` are built around